In physics, quantitative models are developed on the basis of measurements.

 Can you explain their magnitude and direction using vector addition of the field vectors of the two individual charges?

-Replace the positive charge at position 2 with a
+Remove the positive charge at position 2 and replace it with a

 negative charge.
 Repeat!